Montacute House: Architecture

 Montacute, like many Elizabethan mansions, is built in an 'E' shape, a much-used plan in this era.
 On the ground floor was the great hall, kitchens and pantries, on the upper floors, retiring rooms for the family and honoured guests.
 Over the centuries, the layout and use of rooms changed: drawing and dining rooms evolved on the ground floor.

 The original approach to the house would have been far more impressive than the picturesque approach today.
 The east front was then the entrance façade and faced onto a large entrance court.
 The two remaining pavilions flanked a large gatehouse; this long-demolished structure contained secondary lodgings.
 In turn, the entrance court and gatehouse were approached through a larger outer court.
 The courts were however not fortified, but bordered by ornate balustrading, which with the ogee roofs of the pavilions, which in reality were follies, were a purely ornamental and domestic acknowledgement of the fortified courts and approaches found in earlier medieval English manors and castles.

 As in all houses of the Elizabethan era, Montacute had no corridors: the rooms led directly from one to another.
 This changed in 1787 when stonework from a nearby mansion at Clifton Maybank (which was being partly demolished) was purchased by Edward Phelips (1725–97) and used to rebuild Montacute's west front.
 This provided a corridor giving privacy to the ground-floor rooms and first-floor bedrooms.
 Now, with the new frontage in place, the house was virtually turned around: the "Clifton Maybank" façade became the front entrance, and the impressive former front elevation now overlooked a lawn surrounded by flower borders, rather than the original entrance courtyard.
-The small pavilions with ogee domed roofs that flanked the demolished gatehouse still remain.
+The small pavilions with ogee domed roofs that flanked the demolished gatehouse remain.
 They may have been intended as banqueting houses, but by the 1630s were used as bedrooms.